“The appropriate asset allocation depends on the individual investor’s time horizon, financial goals and risk tolerance.”

 How do you allocate your portfolio across asset classes?

 Protection against inflation also varies by asset class, as do tax considerations.
-Although consumer price inflation in Australia is currently low, principal will still lose its purchasing power over time due to the compounding of CPI inflation unless after-tax returns exceed inflation.
 In general tax considerations should be secondary to the underlying risk return features of the investment.
 Investors should seek tailored personal advice on their tax position.

 The appropriate asset allocation depends on the individual investor’s time horizon, financial goals and risk tolerance.
 There are important trade-offs between the goals investors have in each respect and the investor’s level of sophistication also informs the appropriate allocation.

 The following table summarises the capital loss, inflation protection, price volatility and return characteristics of the four fundamental asset classes.
 The ratings are high-level generalisations which abstract from the potential for ratings of individual securities or assets within each class to vary.

 |Asset Class||Price Volatility||Risk of permanent capital loss||Potential protection against inflation||Potential investment returns|

 |Property||High - but apparently and deceptively low as property prices are not quoted often||HIgh||Good||High|

 For a discussion with one of our Private Wealth Advisers about asset allocation in your portfolio call 1300 788 568 to speak to one of our Private Wealth Advisers.